UCL-EO/geog0133/Install.md

         geog0133              *  /shared/groups/jrole001/geog0111/envs/geog0133

-     If that isn't the case, try opening a shell again, and/or stop and restart the notebook server (see 5. below)
+     If that isn't the case, try opening a new shell again (`bash`), and/or stop and restart the notebook server (see 5. below)

 3. Now, set up notebook extensions by running the following in shell (Terminal):

         cd ~/geog0133/docs && ./postBuild

+   That runs the scrip `postBuild` in the directory `~/geog0133/docs`.
 4. Finally, make sure the kernel you need for the notebooks exists:

         python -m ipykernel install --name=conda-env-geog0133  --display-name 'conda env:geog0133' --user